top of page

 (Cobra Pose)

-'The fastest fish to cover short distances is the sailfish (109km per hour) Students lie on their front with their knees bent, lift the chest and reach their arms back towards their toes.
+'The fastest fish to cover short distances is the sailfish (109km per hour) Invite participants to lie on their front with their knees bent, lift the chest and reach their arms back towards their toes.
 Can they stretch to hold their feet?
 (Fish Pose)

-'Dogs have 18 muscles in their ear that can move in lots of directions to help them hear' From a standing position, the students bend down and place their palms flat on the ground, stepping the feet back to create an upside-down V shape with their buttocks high in the air.
+'Dogs have 18 muscles in their ear that can move in lots of directions to help them hear' From a standing position, Invite participants to bend down and place their palms flat on the ground, stepping the feet back to create an upside-down V shape with their buttocks high in the air.
 Straighten the legs, relax the head and neck and look down between their legs.

 (Downward Dog)